1.1 Blended Teaching

 Setting: LPS (Leadership Public Schools) Richmond in Richmond, CA

 Site: Daily and Weekly Goal Setting

 Problem of Practice: A chemistry teacher wants his students to “learn for themselves and by themselves.”

 Blended Approach: The teacher employs a flipped classroom.
 He creates videos of content the students need to know as well as tutorials on how to do certain chemistry operations.
 The students watch these videos at home.
 In class, the students apply what they learn at home in a variety of activities.
 The teacher walks around the class, answering questions, giving guidance, tutoring as needed, and “putting out fires.”

 Setting: Woodland Park High, Colorado

 Site: Flipped Chemistry Course

 Problem of Practice: A writing teacher wants her students to receive immediate feedback and to value the writing and feedback processes.

-Blended Approach: The teacher has the students write a specific type of paragraph online in a shareable document.
+Blended Approach: The teacher has students write a specific type of paragraph online in a shareable document.
 While the students write, the teacher opens the students’ documents on her computer and gives feedback on them.
 Later the teacher and students discuss how to give good feedback.
-The students are then paired with another student and give each other online feedback.
+The students are then paired with another student to give each other online feedback.
 The teacher chooses five feedback comments and shares them in an in-person whole class discussion about the strengths and weaknesses of the feedback comments.